Water Pulse / Invite-gated pilot

 Water Pulse in Three Layers

-A public-facing entry point, an observability layer, and partner workflows designed to move from awareness to action.
+A public-facing preview, an observability layer, and partner workflows designed to move from scattered signals to reviewed evidence.

 Water Pulse